 Meet the team

 Jessica Plant has led the National Criminal Justice Arts Alliance since June 2012.
-The current role involves supporting and engaging the membership, influencing policy and working with academics to publish and disseminate research to help widen the understanding of arts within criminal justice.
+The current role involves supporting and engaging its network, influencing policy and working with academics to publish and disseminate research to help widen the understanding of arts within criminal justice.

 Jessica sits on the Arts Forum, which is administered by the Ministry of Justice as well as the Prisoner Learning Alliance, which is hosted by the Prisoner Education Trust.